Updated Jul 2022

 that’s not being accounted for.

-(If you’re a stats nerd worried about the variance in the age distribution, stay calm: You can check that the life expectancy tables are reasonably symmetric for ages near 60, so if the age distribution is also symmetric, it all cancels out.)
+(If you’re a stats person, you might worry that I’m pretending everyone was 60 years old when the study ended when that’s just the average.
+Never fear: I checked that the life expectancy tables are reasonably symmetric for ages near 60.
+So, assuming the age distribution is also symmetric, everything cancels out.)

 Now, assuming that group will live for 17.2 years on average might be too much—these are people who survived with statins but would have died without, so they are probably in somewhat below-average health.

 But there’s another factor: The future outcomes of the 95.9% of people who would have survived the study regardless of statins.
-We don’t have data, but I feel comfortable saying that the people in this group have better prospects if they’ve been taking statins.
+We don’t have data, but it’s very likely that the people in this group have better future prospects than if they hadn’t taken statins at all.
 I mean, statins worked so far, won’t they keep working?
-Or just look at the figure from above again—the curves look like they are still bending away from each other at the end, i.e. differences seem to still be accelerating.
+Or just look at this figure from the WOSCOPS study again:

 So we have one way in which our calculation is too aggressive and one way it’s too conservative.
 With no justification at all, I’ll assume these cancel out, so the adjustment is still 56 days, but with lots of model uncertainty.

 We can repeat this analysis with each of the other studies.

 - Median age at start: 55 years

 - Marginal population (survive with statins but not without): 0.9%